 Over the years, Daly City has annexed parcels within the Sullivan Corridor of unincorporated Broadmoor and the unincorporated Colma area when initiated by landowners.
 Annexation has resulted in the concurrent detachment of the annexed areas from the Broadmoor Police Protection District and the Colma Fire Protection District.
 Continued annexation of unincorporated territory within the Broadmoor and unincorporated Colma areas by the City has the potential to provide an equal or enhanced level of services while lowering the overall cost to residents.
-Annexation of these areas (with concurrent detachment from the Broadmoor Police Protection District and the Colma Fire Protection District) should continue to be a high priority for Daly City.
+Annexation of these areas (with concurrent detachment from the Broadmoor Police Protection District and the Colma Fire Protection District) is consistent with LAFCo sphere of influence, however the City has a stated policy of not initiating annexations.
+The City accepts prezoning applications from property owners in anticipation of annexation.